-Lydia Sheeser
+Name: Lydia Sheeser

-Health, Medicine, & Society & Biology
+Major: Health, Medicine, & Society & Biology

-Company and Position Description: Pathways Development Initiative (PDI) is an organization developed to create sustainable ways of empowering community members and breaking the cycle of poverty.
+Pathways Development Initiative (PDI) is an organization developed to create sustainable ways of empowering community members and breaking the cycle of poverty.
 Bududa is a rural village in the mountains of Uganda, where poverty is an extreme challenge for its citizens.
 PDI has a few different programs that work to increase the socioeconomic status of people living in Bududa including the Sports Program (which provides children with a safe and healthy outlet/activity after school), the Second Chance Program (designed to allow students that have dropped out of school the opportunity to pursue education in a trade), and the PDI Preparatory School (a pre-primary school which nurtures and educates children in an adorable way).
-Other programs such as Music and Dance is another way to expose the children to discourse about important topics like education and transactional sex through theater & dance.
+Other programs such as music and dance are another way to expose the children to discourse about important topics.
 At PDI I worked in the office to help find grants, create sustainable organizational systems for assessing children at schools, and create a fundraising campaign to raise money for PDI.
 I also worked to help teachers at the PDI Preparatory School write exams for the children, and digitize those tests for future use.
 Finally, I spent a lot of time shadowing at the Bushika Health Clinic which is a Level 3 government clinic where I helped do intake and record patient records.